zamlutti/curriculum/outline/intro.md

 #### Concurrency <button class="link" ng-bind-html="details" ng-model="block23" ng-click="block23=!block23"></button>

 > Clojure is known for its concurrency...
+TODO add examples Variables and data structures in Clojure are immutable by default, i.e. they never change in place.
+Every time a modification is needed, a new object is created.
+For instance, if you add an element to a list, a new list is created with the new element added, and the old list stays the same.
+>This may seem like an inefficient approach, but underneath there is a very efficient sharing of the parts that didn't change, but it's invisible to the programmer.
+Clojure vectors are in particular efficient in this sense.

-TODO add examples {: ng-show="block23" .description}
+{: ng-show="block23" .description}

 #### Everything! <button class="link" ng-bind-html="details" ng-model="block24" ng-click="block24=!block24"></button>